benjust1810-hub/COMP5700-Term-Project/README.md

 # COMP5700-Term-Project
 Term Project for COMP5700
 # NOTE: Task 1 and Task 4 were too large to upload to GitHub as a result of the 25MB limit on files.
 I have attached a .txt file with a URL link to them on Google Drive.
 They will be downloadable from there.
+All Task Code is located in generate_aidev_csvs.py and is properly labelled; it was easier to do them all in one large file but the code is present.

 ## Course Project